softwaresaved/byte-sized-rse/episodes/10-introduction.md

 - **Built-in debugging tools** like setting breakpoints, step-by-step execution of code and inspection of variables to help find and fix bugs in code
 - **Integrated terminal** for running commands without leaving the IDE
 - **Project explorer** to easily navigate your files

-These features all work together to make your life easier when coding.

 ### Popular IDEs